Flea and Tick Preventatives

 There are 5 species of ticks found in our lovely state of Maryland.
 The American Dog Tick (Dermacenntor variables), The Blacklegged Tick (Ioxides scapulars) aka the deer tick, The Brown Dog tick (Rhipicephalous sanguine us), The Gulf Coast Tick (Amblyomma maculatum) and The Lone Star Tick (Amblyomma americanum) are all found in Maryland.
 Each species has preferred hosts for its various life stages and all of the species want to drink your dog’s blood!

-The table below details the various diseases that each tick can transmit.
+Below details the various diseases that each tick can transmit.

 American Dog Tick (Dermacenntor variables): Rocky Mountain Spotted Fever (RMSF) and Tularemia